 In June 2012 the Australian Government announced Securing Australia’s Future, a $10 million investment in a series of strategic research programs delivered to the Australian Chief Scientist and the Commonwealth Science Council (previous to October 2014, the Prime Minister's Science, Engineering and Innovation Council, PMSEIC).

-Coordinated by ACOLA, Australia’s four Learned Academies are working together to deliver research-based evidence to support policy development in areas of importance to Australia's future.
+Coordinated by ACOLA, Australia’s four Learned Academies worked together to deliver research-based evidence to support policy development in areas of importance to Australia's future.

 Six initial research topics were identified: